 Specifically, students will not be able to continue with Education Coursework beyond INST 202, INST 203, and EDUC 225 until admitted to the Professional Education Program.
 Transfer students will not be able to continue with education courses beyond the first semester of attendance until admitted to the Professional Education Program.
 The 300 –level education courses will be “Consent Only.”

 When the completed packet for admission is received, a committee will determine acceptance into the Professional Education Program.
+Packets are due on October 15th for Fall acceptance and March 15 for Spring acceptance.
 A letter will be sent to confirm acceptance.
 The packet for admission has the following requirements listed below:

 Following admission to the Professional Education Program, a teacher candidate is required to complete the following requirements prior to the preservice student teaching semester to remain in good standing with the department:

 - Maintain the required GPA in your major